Penukonda: History

 Kumbakarna garden here spreading over 5 acres has a Gigantic statue of the sleeping Kumbhakarna, measuring 142 feet in length and 32 feet in height into whose cavernous belly one can walk.
 Several asuras are seen trying to wake up the sleeping Giant, depicting the famous story of this in invincible brother of Ravana in Ramayana.

+a Tomb of Baba Fakruddin a sufi saint who settled in Penukonda.

 Assembly constituency

 Penukonda is an assembly constituency in Andhra Pradesh.

 Notable names in history – The Penukonda family name was responsible for developing the popular Kadapa stone that is used for granite countertops.